isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     use(new Better_interface{});

-The problem is easy to see in a small example, but in a large hierarchy with many virtual functions, reliable spotting such problems require tools.
+The problem is easy to see in a small example, but in a large hierarchy with many virtual functions, tools are required for reliably spotting such problems.
 Consistent use of `override` would catch this.

 ##### Note